mbund/jsonresume-to-linkedin/README.md

 # JSON Resume to LinkedIn Syncer

-Janky solution to syncing a JSON Resume profile to LinkedIn.
+Janky solution to sync a [JSON Resume](https://jsonresume.org) profile to LinkedIn.

 > [!CAUTION]
 > This might delete things from your LinkedIn profile.
 You should make a backup first.
 Use at your own risk.